Drachenfels-GmbH/go-ini/README.md

 # go-ini

-Simple but powerful INI format parser with support for duplicate sections and key/values
+Simple but powerful INI file parser.
+This parser helps you to access duplicate sections and keys.

 ## TODO